Septian David Maulana: International career

 He was called up to the Indonesia national football team, and made his debut on 9 October 2016 in a friendly match against Vietnam at the Maguwoharjo Stadium, Sleman.

 On 4 October 2017, he scored his first international goal for Indonesia in a 3–1 win against Cambodia in a friendly match.

+Personal life

+He is a graduate of Yogyakarta State University (UNY), the Faculty of Sports Science with a concentration in sports coaching education.